jasonp000/angry-umbrella/1-one-awesome-astronaut/readme.md

 **It is important to destroy any unused running instances and such in AWS, otherwise you can be charged!!!**

-## Create a simple web server AWS instance
+## Part Two - Create a simple web server AWS instance

 Estimated Duration: 5-10 minutes